 On the 17th of March 2024, Mysore Area orchestrated the area level contest as described above, with a diverse array of participants in both the speech and evaluation contest.
 The entire contest was brimming with enthusiasm from all role players, from the contest chair and the master to the judges, the contestants, and other role players.
-It fills our club with immense pride to announce that TM Pracheta, bagged the First Prize on area level and she will be moving on to Division level contest in Bengaluru.
-TM Parvati K R bagged Third Prize in Evaluation Contest.
+It fills our club with immense pride to announce that TM Pracheta, bagged the first prize on area level and she will be moving on to Division level contest in Bengaluru.
 TM Vijaya Rao served as the Contest Chair.